Betting the Super Bowl point spread is the most common football odds option, especially for new bettors looking to wager on Super Sunday.

-Betting the point spread is the most common football betting option, especially for Super Bowl betting, where the teams are so skilled and games can be so close.
-When betting the point spread, oddsmakers set lines based on the point difference they expect between the favorite and the underdog.
+When betting the point spread, odds makers set a number based on the point difference they expect between the favorite and the underdog.
 If you’re betting the favorite, your team has to win, and win by the number of points (or more) in the spread.
 If you bet the underdog, they must either win, or lose by less than the number of points in the spread.

 Denver Broncos +6 (-110)